-Some analysts say PAD's powerful moral and financial backers in the Bangkok establishment are getting cold feet about the damage the political strike is inflicting on the economy.
+Some analysts say PAD's powerful moral and financial backers in the

 "The people who've been backing PAD in the background have got frightened that it's getting out of control.
 It's a threat to public order and even the structure of the state itself," historian and political analyst Chris Baker said.

 Despite his ties to Thaksin, Somchai's bland, inoffensive personality has proved a hard target for the PAD.

 Police are eager to avoid a repeat of Oct.
 7, when two protesters were killed and hundreds injured in street battles, the worst violence in

 Riot police are carrying only shields and melting away when faced with PAD youths armed with iron bars, golf clubs and stakes.